mechatroner/vscode_rainbow_csv/README.md

 #### Aligning/Shrinking table
-There are 2 options to align a file:
+Rainbow CSV provides two alignment modes:
-1. "Virtual Align" which does graphical alignment only without modifying the underlying file.
+1. **Virtual Align:** Provides visual alignment without modifying the file content.
-2. Whitespace-based "Align" that inserts aligning whitespaces into the file.
+2. **Whitespace Align:** Inserts spaces to align columns, modifying the file content.

 You can align columns in CSV files by clicking "Align" status-line button or using the alignment command.
 To shrink the table, i.e. remove leading and trailing whitespaces, click "Shrink" status-line button or use _Shrink_ command